EIP-TEK89/triosignolib/README.md

 ## Automated Deployment

-This project uses GitHub Actions for automated deployment.
-The workflow is defined in `.github/workflows/deploy.yml`.
+This project uses GitHub Actions for automated deployment:

+1. **Manual Trigger**: Go to the "Actions" tab in GitHub, select the "Deploy NPM Packages" workflow, and click "Run workflow".
+You can choose the version increment type (patch, minor, major).

+2. **Release Trigger**: Create a new release in GitHub with a tag (e.g., v1.2.0), and the workflow will automatically use that version number for all packages.

+The workflow will:

+- Update all package versions
+- Commit the changes back to the repository
+- Build and publish the packages to npm

 For more information on how to set up and use the automated deployment process, see [DEPLOY.md](DEPLOY.md).